Chapter X: going further

 The world AI means different things in different contexts.
 In video games terminology, AI does not (necessarily) refer to machine learning or the like.
 Some people get very angry about the fact that a pathfinding algorithm can be considered AI, but this is one of those facts of life that you just have to get used to.
 So, no, this section is not about getting the LLM-of-the-day to use Vulkan in your stead.

-Speaking of pathfinding, you may want to take a look at this blog post by Amir Patel as well as at this post from Factorio's blog.
-AI can also be about strategies to play games (in the game theoretic sense of the word); minimax is a prime example of such a strategy (for instance, it was a key component of Deep Blue).
+Speaking of pathfinding, you may want to take a look at this blog post by Amir Patel, as well as at this post from Factorio's blog.
+AI can also be about devising strategies to play games (in the game theoretic sense of the word); minimax is a prime example of such a strategy (for instance, it was a key component of Deep Blue's design).

 G. Terrain generation

-Coupled with methods for loading only the parts of the world that are relevant to a player's current position, procedural terrain generation enables having practically infinite worlds.
+Coupled with methods for keeping only the currently relevant portion of the world in memory, procedural terrain generation enables having practically infinite worlds.

-Many different methods coexist.
-One of the conceptually simpler ones is the diamond-square algorithm.
-There are many methods based on noise, as introduced in this blog post by James Wilkins, or in this one by Brian Wiggington.
-For a consumer-grade world generator using a noise-based algorithm, see this JFOKUS 2022 presentation about terrain generation in Minecraft by Henrik Kniberg.
-Amit Patel has a slew of articles about Voronoi-grid-based terrain generation (which still use noise): see this one, this one and these ones.
-For more realistic results, we may want to simulate the effects of tectonic dynamics and erosion, as discussed in this paper; however, this comes at a cost in performance.
-Amit Patel has amassed a large collection of additional references on the topic over the years.
+One of the conceptually simpler methods for generating terrain is the diamond-square algorithm.
+The next step is noise-based terrain generation, as introduced in this blog post by James Wilkins, or in this one by Brian Wiggington.
+For a consumer-grade world generator using a noise-based algorithm, see this JFOKUS 2022 presentation by Henrik Kniberg about terrain generation in Minecraft.
+Amit Patel has a slew of articles about Voronoi-grid-based terrain generation (which still use noise): see this one, this one and these ones (he amassed a large collection of additional references on the topic over the years).
+For more realistic results, we may want to simulate the effects of tectonic dynamics and erosion, as discussed in this paper; however, this comes with a cost paid in performance.

 H. Voxel engines

-Most graphics engines are based around polygonal faces — after all, the graphics pipeline is very much based on such objects (or lines, points and the like, though it is possible to be smart and force it to render things such as perfect spheres)!
-With Voxel engines, space is represented by a (typically regular) 3D-grid, where cells contain the geometric (each cell is either empty or filled by a material).
+Most graphics engines are based around polygonal faces — after all, the classical graphics pipelines are based on such objects (or lines, points and the like, though it is possible to be smart and force them to render things such as perfect spheres).
+With Voxel engines, space is represented by a (typically, regular) 3D-grid, where cells contain geometric data (they are either empty or filled with a material).
 In other words, voxels are about volumetric data.
-Voxel engines vary a fair bit in the wile.
-See for instance how Minecraft, Teardown and 7 Days to Die manage their voxels in very different ways, though all of them share a support for efficient live remodelling of the environment, something that is very hard to get to using the traditional method.
+Voxel engines vary a fair bit in the wild.
+See for instance how Minecraft, Teardown and 7 Days to Die end up looking very different, though all of them share a support for efficient live remodelling of the environment, something that is very hard to get to using more traditional methods.
 Voxel engines are a good application for Vulkan, since very specific, low-level optimizations apply to them.
+For an example of a (mostly) voxel specific optimization, check the vertex pulling page on Voxel.Wiki.

-Voxel engine development seems to be not that rare a pastime, as evidenced by the many people documenting the development of their voxel engines on Youtube: Douglas, Aurailus, Ethan Gore, Philip Mod Dev, John Lin, etc. There is also this nice blog post by 0fps.
+Voxel engine development appears to be a popular pastime, as evidenced by the many people documenting their development journeys on Youtube: Douglas, Aurailus, Ethan Gore, Philip Mod Dev, John Lin, etc. There is also this nice blog post by 0fps.
 Voxel.Wiki contains many more resources on the topic.

 Voxels do not need to look blocky: see the marching squares algorithm (to build intuition), and its 3D analog, the marching cubes algorithm.